apache/geode/README.md

 * Cluster-wide configurations that can be persisted and exported to other clusters.
 * Remote cluster management through HTTP.
 * REST APIs for REST-enabled application development.
-* Rolling upgrade between major version releases.
+* Rolling upgrades may be possible, but they will be subject to any limitations imposed by new features.

+## <a name="building"></a>Building this Release from Source

+Directions to build Apache Geode (incubating) from source are in the source distribution, file `BUILDING.md`.

 ## <a name="started"></a>Geode in 5 minutes

-With both a recent version of Gradle and JDK 1.8 or a more recent version installed, obtain the source archive.
+With a JDK version 1.8 or a more recent version installed, start a locator and server:
-Extract the source archive and build from the expanded directory:

-    $ gradle build installDist -Dskip.tests=true

-Start a locator and server:

-    $ cd geode-assembly/build/install/apache-geode
-    $ ./bin/gfsh
+    $ gfsh
     gfsh> start locator --name=locator
     gfsh> start server --name=server